microbiomedata/NMDC_documentation/docs/howto_guides/api_gui.md

 <br/>

 ![metadata get collection name](../_static/images/howto_guides/api_gui/metadata_get_collection_name.png) The `GET /nmdcschema/{collection_name}` endpoint is a general purpose way to retrieve metadata about a specified collection given user-provided filter and projection criteria.
 Please see the [Collection Names](https://microbiomedata.github.io/nmdc-schema/Database/) that may be retrieved.
-Please note that only one collection set may be retrieved at a time.<br/>
+Please note that metadata may only be retrieved about one collection at a time.<br/>
 <br/>

 ![metadata get doc_id](../_static/images/howto_guides/api_gui/metadata_get_doc_id.png)